 What is the influence of solar activity on the weather?
-Dr. Richard Head, who was the weather forecaster for The Old Farmer’s Almanac for a quarter-century, answers this question and more.
+Dr. Richard Head, a former weather forecaster for The Old Farmer’s Almanac, answers this question and more.

 Q. Are modern Almanac forecasts really based on a so-called “secret formula”?